 Inspecting Application Profile Rules¶

-To view the application structure, go to the Rules tab.
+To view the rules in the application structure, go to the Rules section of Wallarm Console.
 This section represents branches and endpoints that are already known.

 The system automatically groups the rules by branches, highlighting common conditions and building a tree-like structure.
 As a result, a branch may have child branches.
 To show or hide nested branches, click on the blue circle to the left of the branch description.